JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 you will please to observe–purposely confused, I should say.
 Ah, poor soul, she understands the detective virtues of sand as well as I do!
 But hasn’t she been in rather too great a hurry to tread out the marks thoroughly?
 I think she has.
-Here’s one footstep going FROM Cobb’s Hole;
+Here’s one footstep going _From C_obb’s Hole;
 and here is another going back to it.
 Isn’t that the toe of her shoe pointing straight to the water’s edge?
 And don’t I see two heel-marks further down the beach, close at the water’s edge also?
 I don’t want to